Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 - Under the repository name, click Clone or download
 - In the Clone with HTTP section, copy the clone URL for the repository
-- In your local IDE open Git Bash
+- In your local IDE, open Git Bash
-- Change the current working directory to the location where you want the cloned directory to be made
+- Change the current working directory to the location where you want the cloned directory to be made.
 - Type git clone and then paste the URL you copied in Step 2
   <https://github.com/josephWoodland/MS3-beer-DB>
 - Press Enter.
-Your local clone will be created
+Your local clone will then be created.

 Clone this project from GitHub by the Git Desktop: